 I don’t own many aqua colored shadows, NARS Lysithea is a cool-toned sage, on my skin it pulls almost blue.

 Bottom line all winners.
 With the exception of Siren Blue, I can see myself wearing each color on a regular basis for everyday.
 They have enough shimmer to dress up the look for an easy evening look.
 You can always layer powder shadows on top of these colors.
 They have an emollient texture that makes them super easy to blend.
 It takes a little bit of time for them to set which I like because then I don’t have to rush the blending and layering process.
 I think the only color some might have issue with is Sphinx – it’s the most unique peachy gold shade that flashes pink, but there are tiny micro sparkles I think some might find too sparkly.
 I really like it, alone or layered over another shade, but if you’re super conservative on the shimmer you may want to see if you can test before buying.
 What I like the most about these is that they brighten the eyes with the prettiest wash of shimmer.
 They are indeed on the pricey side, but a little goes a long way.
 All the ones I’ve purchased in the past have lasted a long time and none of them have gone bad yet.

 According to Tom Ford PR, these are all limited-edition.
 If there’s one shade you track down, definitely pick up Platinum if you don’t already own it.

 You can find the Tom Ford Cream Color for Eyes now.
-Some stores have sold out of certain colors online, so you may have to shop around if you want all the colors.
-Online at Neiman Marcus, Nordstrom, Saks Fifth Avenue, Net-a-Porter and Tom Ford Beauty.
+Online at Neiman Marcus, Nordstrom, Saks Fifth Avenue and Tom Ford Beauty.